Cormac Ryan: 2023–24 season

 Before the beginning of the 2023–24 season, Ryan transferred to North Carolina, using the extra year of eligibility granted by the NCAA because of the shortened 2020–21 season.
 In his debut game for North Carolina, Ryan recorded 13 points with 3 rebounds and 3 assists against Radford.
 As a part of the CBS Sports Classic, Ryan recorded 20 points in a loss to No. 14 Kentucky.
 On March 9, Ryan set a new career-high in points with 31 in a win against No. 9 Duke.
 Ryan started 34 out of his 36 games played and averaged 11.5 points, 2.8 rebounds, and 1.2 assists.

 Professional career

-Oklahoma City Blue (2024–2025)

 After going undrafted in the 2024 NBA draft, Ryan joined the Oklahoma City Thunder for the 2024 NBA Summer League and on September 27, 2024, he signed with the team.
 However, he was waived on October 18 and on October 25, he joined the Oklahoma City Blue.

-Wisconsin Herd (2025–present)

 Ryan joined the Milwaukee Bucks for the 2025 NBA Summer League, and was subsequently invited to the Bucks' training camp.
-On November 7, 2025, Ryan was named to the Wisconsin Herd opening night roster.
+On November 7, 2025, Ryan was named to the Wisconsin Herd's opening night roster.
+On February 26, 2026, Ryan signed a two-way contract with the Milwaukee Bucks, receiving the first in-season NBA contract of his career.
+On April 1, Ryan scored a then career-high 25 points during a 119–113 loss to the Houston Rockets.
+On April 10, Ryan put up a career-high 28 points in his first career start during a 125–108 win over the Brooklyn Nets.